Academic year 2023/24

 The disadvantage gap index summarises the attainment gap between disadvantaged pupils and all other pupils.

 The gap index is more resilient to changes to assessment than attainment threshold measures and therefore offers greater comparability between years.
 The index ranks all pupils in the country and assesses the difference in the average position of disadvantaged pupils and others.
 A disadvantage gap of zero would indicate that there is no difference between the average performance of disadvantaged and non-disadvantaged pupils.
 We measure whether the disadvantage gap is getting larger or smaller over time.
+Note that changes to free school meal eligibility in place from April 2018 affect the disadvantaged cohort.
 See the methodology for further information.

 The disadvantage gap index had reduced between 2011 and 2018 - indicating that the attainment gap between disadvantaged pupils and their peers was becoming smaller - before remaining at a similar level between 2018 and 2019 and increasing in 2022 to the highest level since 2012.